Further tests for thyroid cancer

 You may have scans of your neck and chest to see if there are any signs of thyroid cancer elsewhere in your body.
 CT scans can be used to look for cancer anywhere else in the body, especially the lungs.
 MRI scans can pick up cancer that has spread into the soft tissues, such as in the neck.
 If you have been diagnosed with medullary thyroid cancer, you may have a CT or MRI of your abdomen as well.

-Thyroid cells pick up iodine much more quickly than any other cells in the body.
+Thyroid cells are better at picking up iodine than any other cells in the body.
 So the iodine collects in your thyroid cells and the radiation can be seen on your scan.
-Thyroid cancer cells do not pick up iodine as quickly.
-So they may show up on the scan as areas with no radiation inside the thyroid.
+Some thyroid cancer cells may also pick up the iodine, but not as well as the normal thyroid cells.
+So thyroid cancers may show up on the scan as areas with no radiation (cold spots) inside the thyroid gland.
+Or they may show up as areas with high radiation (hot spots) outside the thyroid gland, if the cancer has spread.
+So this type of scan may also be used to check whether any cancer cells are left in other parts of the body after radioactive iodine treatment for papillary or follicular thyroid cancer.

 You will be asked to go back to the hospital when your test results have come through.
 This is bound to take a little time.
 You may feel very anxious while you are waiting for the results.
 At the hospital you will usually have a clinical nurse specialist (CNS) who can answer any questions and support you.
 It may help to talk to a close friend or relative about how you feel.
 Or you may want to contact a cancer support group to talk to someone who has been through a similar experience.